$ pip install openpyxl

 Stop and Think

-As you sit back and think about this code, just take a second to revel in how much we are doing with 7 lines of code (plus 2 imports):
+As you sit back and think about this code, just take a second to revel in how much we are doing with 7 lines of code (plus 2 imports):import pandas as pd

 import numpy as np